DevKanmi/MovieApp/README.md

 ### Error Handling
 In case of errors, the API will return an appropriate error message.
 For example:

-- `404 Not Found` if the movie is not found in the database during deletion.
+- `404 Not Found` if the movie is not found in the database.
 - `500 Internal Server` Error for general server issues.